xaviemirmon/next-chat-app/README.md

 ### UI Consistency

 Collaborate with designers for a consistent UI library.
 Consider using third-party UI frameworks or design system for rapid development.
+More mobile styling.

 ### Online/Offline status

 Add Online/Offline status indicator for chat

+### Login/connection pages
+An actual auth system and connection addition page.